Who should I contact to learn more about the NASA Astrobiology Program?

 Research Opportunities in Space and Earth Sciences (ROSES) solicitation, focus on astrobiology, including Exobiology, Habitable Worlds, Exoplanet Research, and Planetary Science and Technology from Analog Research.

-How will the NASA Astrobiology Program continue to support large, interdisciplinary research teams?
+How does the NASA Astrobiology Program support large, interdisciplinary research teams?

-Proposals will be solicited that describe an interdisciplinary approach to a single, compelling question in astrobiology, and may address a single
+Proposals are solicited that describe an interdisciplinary approach to a single, compelling question in astrobiology, and may address a single

 2015 Astrobiology Strategy goal or several Science Strategy goals, for projects larger than the scope of the individual research programs, but within the scope of the Research Coordination Networks.
 The

-NASA Astrobiology Program will fund these types of awards through a new solicitation called
+NASA Astrobiology Program funds these types of awards through a new solicitation called

 Interdisciplinary Consortia for Astrobiology Research (

 ICAR).
-When applying to this program, proposing teams will be able to specify which
+When applying to this program, proposing teams are able to specify which

-ICAR calls will occur on the order of every two years, and will stagger
+ICAR calls occur on the order of every three years, and will specify the

 RCN topics that will be included.

-How will the Astrobiology Program support science workshops?
+How does the Astrobiology Program support science workshops?

 Support for community meetings that advance the goals and objectives of the Astrobiology Program will be provided either directly by the Astrobiology program (e.g. limited support for virtual meetings), or for specific aspects of in-person meetings (e.g., travel support or registration fee support for early career scientists) by the